Ragon Institute

 Aug 21, 2025 Features

 We are excited to announce that Eric Dang, PhD, will be joining the Ragon Institute as a new faculty member, where he will lead the Dang Lab.
-Eric will serve as a Core Member of the Ragon Institute and also hold an appointment as an Assistant Professor of Immunology at Harvard Medical School.
-Dang received […]
+Eric will serve as a Core Member of the Ragon Institute and will be proposed for an appointment as an Assistant Professor of Immunology at Harvard Medical School.
+Dang received his […]

 Wong Receives Prestigious NSF CAREER Award